 externalGroupId shall be set to the externalGroupID if in step 2 the Hosting CSE monitoring request targets identifying the number of UEs from a specific group in the area and the Hosting CSE determined an externalGroupID to be monitored.

 Then the Hosting CSE communicates with SCEF by using the procedures for Monitoring Event API (Number of UEs in an area) described clause 7.4.8.

-Step 4: Notification of <nwMonitoringReq>
+Step 4: UPDATE <nwMonitoringReq> Response

-After completion of Step 3a or 3b, the Hosting CSE shall map the response of 3GPP T8 API to the following attributes of the <nwMonitoringReq> resource as detailed below.
-The update <nwMonitoringReq> resource generates a corresponding notification response to the Originator.
+After completion of Step 3a and/or 3b, the Hosting CSE shall map the response of 3GPP T8 API to the following attributes of the <nwMonitoringReq> resource as detailed below.
+The update <nwMonitoringReq> resource generates a corresponding response to the Originator.

 If the response indicates nsiValue or nsiType, the Hosting CSE shall set the congestionStatus parameter of the <nwMonitoringReq> resource.